2019年12月英语六级第1套听力原文及题目

 Passage 1

-Question 9: What do we learn about the report released this month?
+Question 17: What do we learn from the passage about carpenter ants?

 Passage 2